Miguel F. Morales' Research

-Many of the milestone events in the history of the universe are written in the phases of hydrogen.
-After the Big Bang and nucleosynthesis (making of the elements), the universe was filled with a smooth hydrogen-helium plasma, with conditions very similar to the outer parts of our sun.
-As the universe cooled, this hydrogen suddenly changed from a plasma into a neutral gas.
-This ‘phase change’ is analogous to water vapor condensing into a cloud.
+The history of our Universe is written in hydrogen.
+After the Big Bang and the making of the elements, the universe was filled with a smooth hydrogen-helium plasma with conditions very similar to the outer parts of our Sun.
+As the universe cooled the hydrogen suddenly changed from an ionized plasma to a neutral gas—just like when water vapor condenses into a cloud.
 If you look far enough in any direction (and have the right observational tools) you see a wall of glowing plasma called the cosmic microwave background (CMB) that is a result of this phase transition in hydrogen.

-The next major milestone in the history of the universe is the lighting up of the first stars and galaxies a little less than a billion years after the release of the CMB.
-These primordial stars and galaxies emitted ultraviolet light that reionized the hydrogen, melting the gas back into a plasma.
+After the hydrogen becomes neutral, gravity starts to inexorably pull the gas together, eventually creating the first stars and galaxies a little less than a billion years after the Big Bang.
+These primordial stars and galaxies emit ultraviolet light that reionizes the hydrogen.
 This burning off of the neutral hydrogen fog by the first stars and galaxies is called the Epoch of Reionization (EoR).
 Marcelo Alvarez has one of my favorite movies of the reionization process.

 If you would like more information about our work, an invited review article on 21 cm Epoch of Reionization and dark energy observations can be found here, and an automated listing of our recent papers here.
 Please feel free to contact me about my research and opportunities in cosmology at the University of Washington.

 -Miguel F. Morales